Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 #### Prerequisites

-The status of an authorization transaction is **not** "success". <!---Stimmt das oder gibt es noch mehr?-->
+The status of an authorization transaction is **not** "Success". <!---Stimmt das oder gibt es noch mehr?-->

 #### Procedure

 1. Check the authorization transaction you want to capture, see [Check the authorization transaction](./01_ManageAuthorization.md#check-an-authorization-transaction).
 2. Select the authorization transaction you want to capture by clicking the checkbox on the left.
     The editing toolbar is displayed.
 3. Click the [Capture] button.
    A confirmation message is displayed.
 The status of the authorization transaction has changed to *Success*.  <!---stimmt das?-->